 Where to Stay in Langkawi

-The majority of travelers stay on the Southern side of the island that can be divided into two sections Kuah Town and Pantai Cenang.
+The majority of travelers stay on the Southern side of the island which can be divided into two sections Kuah Town and Pantai Cenang.
 Kuah Town is the more developed city.
-If Langkawi had a capital it would be Kuah Town.
+If Langkawi had a capital, it would be Kuah Town.
 With a few resorts and hotels, Kuah offers a selection of restaurants, a harbor, and even a couple of bars.

-Pantai Cenang is the largest beach on the island and has a long stretch of restaurants hotels, hostels, small shops, and beach bars.
+Pantai Cenang is the largest beach on the island and has a long stretch of restaurants, hotels, hostels, small shops, and beach bars.
 Cenang is a short drive from the airport and is the one area on the island with a good backpacker scene and cheap spots to stay.

 The Northern section of the island is not as developed with a number of resorts, most notably The Andaman and The Datai Langkawi.
-They are both five-star resorts and fetch a high price; however, we found a good deal can be found at The Andaman based on room type.
+They are both five-star resorts and fetch a high price; however, we found a good deal that can be found at The Andaman based on room type.

-Where to Stay in Kuah Town
+Where to Stay in Langkawi – Kuah Town

 The Westin is one of the best hotels in Langkawi for honeymoon relaxation.
 Just outside of Kuah Town in Langkawi lies the Westin Langkawi Resort.
-Set on 76 acres with lush gardens and it’s sister property, The St. Regis Langkawi, you have a full-service experience with little need to leave the resort grounds.
-The hotel is one of the oldest resorts on Langkawi and was built in a charming fusion of Malay architecture.
+Set on 76 acres with lush gardens and its sister property, The St. Regis Langkawi, you have a full-service experience with little need to leave the resort grounds.
+The hotel is one of the oldest resorts in Langkawi and was built in a charming fusion of Malay architecture.

 Come sunset we made it straight to the long jetty for views over the bay and neighboring islands.
 It was one of the most impressive sunsets we’ve ever seen.
-No crazy edits needed to make the sky pop, as it was a fiery cotton candy orange with a vivid blue compliment.
+No crazy edits were needed to make the sky pop, as it was a fiery cotton candy orange with a vivid blue compliment.

 The restaurant is intended to cater to Arabic clients, but we could not have been happier dining with mint tea, spiced olives, dukkah, dates, zataar aubergine.
 I’m particularly fond of Middle Eastern cuisine with its wide use of spices and the fact it steers away from heavy oils like many Asian cuisines.

-Book Your Room on Langkawi
+Book Your Room at The Westin Langkawi

 Where to Stay in the North of Langkawi

-We were upgraded to an executive pool suite, which was spacious and had it’s own plunge pool steps away from the ocean.
-We loved our welcome drinks here, a refreshing make your own drink set with a fresh coconut shaker.
+We were upgraded to an executive pool suite, which was spacious and had its own plunge pool steps away from the ocean.
+We loved our welcome drinks here, a refreshing make-your-own drink set with a fresh coconut shaker.

 The large forested bay feels wild and remote with birds, monkeys, giant squirrels, and monitor lizards going about their daily lives.
 We were even introduced to an animal we’d never seen before, the flying lemur.
 All these amazing animals can be spotted on The Andamans free wildlife walk every morning.

 While most people want to sightsee, we want a spot where we can relax.
 That’s not to say The Andaman is without a plethora of activities it just means we don’t have to hop in a car to enjoy them.
-The main large pool is set in the jungle and blends seamlessly between the hotel and the beach.
+The large main pool is set in the jungle and blends seamlessly between the hotel and the beach.

-Food at The Andaman has to be some of best in Langkawi.
+Food at The Andaman has to be some of the best in Langkawi.
 We ate at two of their restaurants, Jala and Tepian Laut.
 Jala is primarily a seafood restaurant that displays the wonderful local catch and allows diners to select their fish and style of cooking.

 I could probably write a whole post on the feeling of a stomach massage, but I’ll spare you the image of my wincing face.
 However, the rest included a head and shoulder rub, full body oil massage, natural salt scrub, and lemongrass wrap.
-It was all tantalizing and encapsulates the resorts message of total wellness.
+It was all tantalizing and encapsulated the resort’s message of total wellness.
 To which they name five pillars hence the spas name is V.

-Book Your Room on Langkawi
+Book Your Room at The Andaman

-Where to Stay in Pentai Cenang
+Where to Stay in Langkawi – Pentai Cenang

 Casa Del Mar Langkawi

-Our room was a sumptuous deluxe room that had a small courtyard leading right out to the beach.
-It was so spacious with comfortable seating, a table and a desk.
+Our room was a sumptuous deluxe room with a small courtyard leading right out to the beach.
+It was spacious with comfortable seating, a table, and a desk.
 We work from the road and love a large comfortable desk, so we feel at home.

 A service that stood out to me was the turndown service.
-For turn down they dim the lights, play jazz music, light candles, spray a relaxing room spray, and have mugs ready to go with your choice of chamomile tea or hot chocolate – It is instant relaxation.
+To turn down they dim the lights, play jazz music, light candles, spray a relaxing room spray, and have mugs ready to go with your choice of chamomile tea or hot chocolate – It is instant relaxation.

-The gardens and exteriors of the resort carry a lot of Spanish influence with bougainvillea working their way over tan building edges.
+The gardens and exteriors of the resort carry a lot of Spanish influence, with bougainvillea working their way over tan building edges.
 It’s an attractive property which would explain why outside guests love to walk onto the property to snap their photos.

-We spent a lot of time relaxing on the resort gourds and swimming in the central pool.
+We spent much time relaxing at the resort gourds and swimming in the central pool.
 I don’t know what it is, but something about a sparkling blue tile pool looks so inviting and luxurious.
-It’s a spot where you can truly unwind and catch up on a book.
+It’s a spot where you can unwind and catch up on a book.

-The bar and restaurant are probably the nicest in Pantai Cenang so it’s well worth having lunch or a romantic dinner here.
+The bar and restaurant are probably the nicest in Pantai Cenang, so it’s well worth having lunch or a romantic dinner here.
 We were lucky enough to have several meals at the restaurant and were able to try a wide range of their food.
-It was all great and we loved sitting at the bar on a sunny day in between dips in the pool.
+It was all great, and we loved sitting at the bar on a sunny day in between dips in the pool.

-Book Your Room on Langkawi
+Book Your Room at Casa Del Mar

-Where to Stay in Pantai Tengah
+Where to Stay in Langkawi – Pantai Tengah

-Ambong Ambong is a small property with just a few villas set on top of a lush jungle-covered hill ideal for those looking for a quiet place to stay in Langkawi.
-Birdlife is an abundance and we climbed the hill up to our room we saw a troop of the cute dusky leaf monkeys waiting to welcome us home.
+Ambong Ambong is a small property with just a few villas set on top of a lush jungle-covered hill, ideal for those looking for a quiet place to stay in Langkawi.
+Birdlife is in abundance, and we climbed the hill to our room and saw a troop of cute dusky leaf monkeys waiting to welcome us home.

-We struck out when it came to Ambong Ambong and the Langkawi decided to turn in to “RainKawi.”
+We struck out when it came to Ambong Ambong, and the Langkawi decided to turn into “RainKawi.”
 However, we persevered on account of it being Natasha’s birthday.
-We were in good luck though as the property is a neighbor to Unkaizan a Japanese Restaurant.
-Which is likely the best independent restaurant on the island and considered one of the best in Malaysia.
+We were in good luck, though, as the property is a neighbor to Unkaizan, a Japanese Restaurant, which is likely the best independent restaurant on the island and considered one of the best in Malaysia.

-Book Your Room on Langkawi
+Book Your Room at Ambong Ambong

 Ambong Pool Villas